When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Router Table Adapter (Shop Vac)

-The best way to positively improve your dust collection systems performance is to make a proper connection at the tool itself.
+The best way to improve your dust collection system’s performance is to connect correctly with the tool.

-While this is easy for planers or machines where dust ports are included, for some tools like router tables, drill presses and miter saws the connections are more difficult.
+While this is easy for planers or machines where dust ports are included, the connections are more difficult for some tools like router tables, drill presses, and miter saws.

 Shop Vacuum Fittings and Connections